PonomarevDA/libparams/README.md

 ![scope_of_libparams](doc/scope_of_libparams.png?raw=true "scope_of_libparams")

-This library is suitable for Cyphal and DroneCAN application.
+This library is suitable for Cyphal and DroneCAN applications.

-> By default the library expect stm32f103 with 128 KBytes of flash, but it might be easily adopted for other sizes.

 ## 1. High level interface.
 Parameters